 For the purposes of this document, a ‘flight movement’ starts when an aircraft begins taxiing out and finishes when the aircraft comes to a stop after taxiing in.

 Exhaust emissions from aviation arise from the combustion of jet fuel and aviation gasoline.
-They arise during all activities related to flight movements and can be grouped into groups of activities as shown in Figure 2.4 and listed below:
+They arise during all activities related to flight movements and can be grouped into groups of activities as illustrated in Figure 2.4 and listed below:

-pre-departure activities

-departure activities

-CCD activities

-emergency activities

-arrival activities

-post-arrival activities

-maintenance activities.
+pre-departure activities, such as aircraft engine startup and warm-up procedures

+departure activities, such as taxiing, take-off, and initial climb

+climb-cruise-descent (CCD) activities, during which the aircraft maintains a steady altitude and speed for a significant portion of the flight

+emergency activities, such as diversions and go-arounds

+arrival activities, including descent, approach and landing

+post-arrival activities, such as taxiing to the gate and shutting down the engines

+maintenance activities, such as engine runs, equipment testing, and maintenance procedures.

+It's important to note that emissions generated during flight operations are not only determined by the type of activity but also by the aircraft technology and fuel efficiency, aircraft weight and altitude.

 Figure 2.4 Activities related to flight movements (source: EUROCONTROL)